jonagamerpro1234/AdvancedChat/README.md

 [![releasesImg]][releases] [![licenseImg]][license] [![spigotreleases]][spigot] ![javaversion] [![issues]][issueslink] [![sgdr]][songoda]  [![jitpack]][jiturl]

 ## Description
-AdvancedChat is an easy to use plugin that will help you customize the chat on your server to make it look its best.
+AdvancedChat is an easy-to-use plugin that will help you customize the chat on your server to make it look its best.
 It will also have a customization system by groups and among other functions more...

 ## Installation